 Just like humans, dogs can get poisoned by certain types of mushrooms if they consume them.
 Feeding your furry friend a variety of mushrooms can lead to slow poisoning, as some styles are highly toxic.
 It’s crucial to be careful about mushrooms and your beloved pet.

 Chives add flavour to foods and are the worst food to offer your pet dog.
 It’s important to remember that chives can harm your furry friend, even in their raw, cooked or powdered form.
 Chives contain disulphides and sulfoxides, which can lead to anemia and damage your dog’s red blood cells.
 It’s best to avoid feeding your dog any chives to ensure their safety and health.

 Peaches And Plums

-Absolutely No!
-Getting your dog drunk and watching it entertain you and your friends on the weekend is not funny or acceptable.
-Alcohol, when ingested, can have a moderate to severe impact on the dog’s nervous system and disrupt the balance.
+Getting a dog drunk and watching it entertain you and your friends on the weekends is unacceptable or amusing.
+Alcohol consumption can severely affect the nervous system of dogs.

-Baby food contains traces of onion or garlic powder, which is toxic to dogs.
-Always refer to the nutritional dog food label before feeding your dog.
-Also, dogs and puppies have different nutritional needs.
-Puppy food does not contain the kind of nutrition that your dog needs.
-It might be deprived of its essential requirements to grow.
+It’s important to note that baby food may have onion or garlic powder, which is toxic to dogs.
+Check the nutritional information specifically for dogs—food label before feeding your dog.
+Also, dogs and puppies have different dietary needs.
+Puppy Food does not contain the nutrition that your dog needs.